-Besides what you ingest, working on your state of mind to de-stress is also a way of helping your gut health.
-Working with a mantra and your mind’s state means focusing on being present and releasing what "is not," what "should be," or what "might be."
-In order to let these stressful thoughts go, you can begin with, "I am safe" or, "I am" while practicing breath.
-This calming technique can help send a signal to the vagus nerve to support gut health and microbiome balance.
+You can also support your gut health by reducing your stress levels.
+Working with a mantra can help bring peace to your mind and release anxiety about what "is not," what "should be," or what "might be."
+In order to let these stressful thoughts go, you can begin with, "I am safe," or simply "I am," while focusing on your inward and outward breath.
+This calming technique can help send a signal to the vagus nerve which connects your brain with your gut.

 1. Stress modulates intestinal secretory immunoglobulin A, 02 December 2013

 4. Ingestion of Lactobacillus strain regulates emotional behavior and central GABA receptor expression in a mouse via the vagus nerve., 2011 Sep 20;108(38):16050-5. doi: 10.1073/pnas.1102999108.
 Epub 2011 Aug 29.